venkatadry/Aws2-SQS/README.md

 Message Retention Period: SQS retains messages in the queue for a configurable period (from 1 minute to 14 days).
 If a message is not processed within this period, it becomes available for processing by another consumer.
 Delete the messages using the Delete Message API.

+When a message is posted in message quue.Point B should poll the message queue to process